Tan Malaka: Guerrilla and death

 Sabarudin, however, was in conflict with all other armed groups.
 On 17 February, the TNI leaders in East Java decided that Sabarudin and his companions were to be captured and convicted following military law.
-On the 19th, they captured Tan Malaka in Blimbing.
+On 19 February, they captured Tan Malaka in Blimbing.
 On 20 February, the Dutch Korps Speciale Troepen (KST) happened to start an offensive named "Operation Tiger" from the East Javanese town of Nganjuk.
 They advanced quickly and brutally.
 Poeze describes in detail how the TNI soldiers fled into the mountains and how Tan Malaka, already injured, walked into a TNI post and was promptly executed on 21 February 1949.
 Malaka was fatally shot at the foothills of Mount Wilis, Selopanggung, Kediri Regency after an arrest and detention in Patje village.
 According to Poeze, the shot was ordered by Second Lieutenant Sukotjo of Sikatan battalion, Brawijaya division.
 No report was made and Malaka was buried in the woods.

 Thought

 Marxism and religion

-Tan Malaka argued strongly that communism and Islam were compatible, and that, in Indonesia, revolution should be built upon both.
+Tan Malaka argued strongly that Marxism and Islam were compatible, and that in Indonesia revolution should be built upon both.
 Thus, he was a strong supporter of the PKI's continued alliance with Sarekat Islam (SI), and was troubled when, while he was in exile, the PKI broke away from SI.
 On an international scale, Tan Malaka also saw Islam as holding the potential for unifying the working classes in vast parts of North Africa, the Middle East, and South Asia against imperialism and capitalism.
 This position put him in opposition to many European Communists and the leadership of Comintern, who saw religious belief as a hindrance to a proletarian revolution and a tool of the ruling class.
+He became a trotskyist later during National Revolution and founded Murba party to strongly oppose PKI influence.

 Politics

-Malaka described Nietzsche's, Rousseau's, and Marx-Engels' thoughts as thesis, antithesis, and synthesis respectively; while he described Hegel–Hindenburg–Stinnes', Danton–Robespierre–Marat's, and the Bolsheviks' thoughts as genesis, negation, and the negation of negation respectively.
+Malaka described Nietzsche's, Rousseau's, and Marx-Engels' thoughts as thesis, antithesis, and synthesis respectively while he described Hegel–Hindenburg–Stinnes', Danton–Robespierre–Marat's, and the Bolsheviks' thoughts as genesis, negation, and the negation of negation respectively.